Turtle Swollen Eyes? Try These Home Remedies!

 • Perform a 50% water change.
 Add Zoo Med ReptiSafe conditioner to the water to make it completely safe for the turtle.

 Usually, at the last stage, turtles can’t eat due to swollen eyes.
-So, if your turtle can’t eat, you need to take actions immediately.
-Otherwise, the turtle may even die at the worst case scenario.
+So, if your turtle can’t eat, you need to take action immediately.
+Otherwise, the turtle may even die in the worst-case scenario.

 Why Are My Turtle’s Eye Swollen?